learn-co-students/nyc04-seng-ft-120720/Module1.md

 ---

+## Week 2 Schedule

+Week two of every module is usually marked by two very important events: a code challenge and the beginning of the project week.
+The days before the code challenge are calmer lab-wise.
+It is all about solidifying what you have learned so far, discovering new blank spots and asking more of the clarifying questions.
+Then, you have a code challenge and individual personalized feedback and a few days later you start the project week.
+In Mod1 Week2 you will:
+- solidify what you learned in Mod1 Week1;
+- practice with different prompts;
+- learn about inheritance in Ruby;
+- write some SQL;
+- set up your first databases;
+- become familiar with ActiveRecord design pattern and use ActiveRecord gem for database management;
+- create non-trivial domain models;
+- get to know who your partner and deliverables are for the project week;

 ### W2 Monday

 #### Self-check questions
+- Can I explain what I am doing when writing code for a deliverable?

 Mod1 code challenge tests the following concepts and skills (and you have been practicing them since you started):
 - **code structure and maintainability**: are your variables properly named? is your code indented? do you use helper methods or at least try to?
 - **class vs instance**: how do we define a class (class Dog; end)? how do we instantiate an instance (initialize)? how do we define #instance and .class methods? how do we use @instance and @@class variables?